poneciak57/poneciak57/README.md

  **About me**

- - 💼 Intern Fullstack Developer at [ArteriaCS](http://arteriacs.pl) ( <0.5 year exp )
+ - 💼 Junior Fullstack Developer at [ArteriaCS](http://arteriacs.pl) ( <0.5 year exp )

- - ❤️ I love writing or reading Code, and learning new skills
+ - ❤️ I love writing , reading Code and learning new skills

  - 📫 How to reach me ?:
     - discord: `poneciak#1573`